 4.5 Whilst the majority of respondents felt there wasn't any need for additional standards or guidance specific to prescribing practice, some considered that stronger signposting to practice guidance from other organisations (such as NICE and professional bodies) may be helpful.
-We will apply robust signposting in the information that we publish online and in our communications regarding the revised standards.
+In taking forward the Framework, we will be mindful of this.